Connecticut has many nature and science centers, arboretums, aquariums

 Mystic, CT, 06355

 Get closer to marine life than you ever thought possible at Mystic Aquarium.
 Travel our indoor and outdoor exhibits to encounter thousands of creatures including beluga whales, African penguins, colorful fish and more.
-Be thrilled – or chilled – by the funky features of over 30 different species of frogs.
+Be thrilled – or chilled – by the funky features of over 30 different species of amphibians.
 Touch sharks, stingrays and reptiles or gain a deeper appreciation for marine life by participating in an encounter program.
 Peek into our Animal Rescue Clinic and witness the efforts made to rescue and rehabilitate stranded seals.
-Learn how you can live sustainably and help in conservation efforts locally, nationally and even globally.
-Indulge your senses at our 4-D Theater and see captivating footage at the National Geographic Theater.
-Sea more at MysticAquarium.org.
+Learn how you can live sustainably during one of our daily trainer talks to discover how you can help in conservation efforts locally, nationally and even globally.
+Then, travel back in time to encounter breathing, clawing, roaring dinosaurs in ‘Jurassic Giants.’
+Plus, enjoy special events, activities and more throughout the year that make Mystic Aquarium a destination worth revisiting often.
+SEA more at MysticAquarium.org.

 191 Farmington Avenue